nigelcog/mini-IoT/README.md

 <b>Instructions to make the project running:</b>

+1. Open the Arduino code in the Arduino folder into your Arduino IDE and upload it to the Arduino UNO board.
+2. In the Arduino IDE check the COM port of your Arduino and update it in "device.php" file in the php folder.
-1. Upload the php files in the php folder to your XAMPP server in "htdocs/your_folder_name" and start the server(Apache and MySQL).
+2. Upload the php files in the php folder to your XAMPP server in "htdocs/your_folder_name" and start the server(Apache and MySQL).
-2.
+3.
+4.